-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: In Network X-rays Radiation (radium and isotope) therapy including technician materials and supplies 10% coinsurance for each primary care physician's office visit Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations 10% coinsurance for each specialist's office visit Laboratory tests Blood - including storage and administration.
-Coverage of whole blood and packed red cells 10% coinsurance for each urgent care center visit begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have 10% coinsurance for each freestanding radiological facility visit the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used 10% coinsurance for each outpatient hospital visit Other outpatient diagnostic tests Prior authorization may be required.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: In Network X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests \$0 copayment for each primary care physician's office visit \$0 copayment for each specialist's office visit \$0 copayment for each urgent care Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used Other outrations dispression tests. \$0 copayment for each freestanding radiological facility visit \$0 copayment for each outpatient hospital visit Other outpatient diagnostic tests Prior authorization may be required.
 Contact the plan for details.
-Outpatient diagnostic tests, therapeutic services and supplies received at a primary care physician's office or a specialist's office does not apply to your combined deductible
+Out of Network 30% coinsurance for each primary care physician's office visit 30% coinsurance for each specialist's office visit 0% coinsurance for each urgent care center visit 30% coinsurance for each freestanding radiological facility visit 30% coinsurance for each outpatient hospital visit